A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Abstract

 \section{Abstract}

-{We develop a theory of derived rigid spaces and quasi-coherent sheaves and analytic crystals on them.
-Amongst other things, we obtain a six-functor formalism for these quasi-coherent sheaves and analytic crystals.
-We provide evidence that the category of analytic crystals is related to the theory of $\wideparen{\mathcal{D}}$-modules introduced by Ardakov--Wadsley.}
+{We develop a theory of derived rigid spaces and quasi-coherent sheaves and analytic ``stratifications" on them.
+Amongst other things, we obtain a six-functor formalism for these quasi-coherent sheaves and analytic stratifications.
+We provide evidence that the category of analytic stratifications is related to the theory of $\wideparen{\mathcal{D}}$-modules introduced by Ardakov--Wadsley.}